 Vodafone’s global operations

-Vodafone’s scale among global telecom peers
+Vodafone’s scale among its global telecom peers

 On December 19, 2016, Vodafone was the fourth-largest global telecom company.
 It had a market capitalization of ~$67.3 billion in terms of market capitalization.

 On the same date, the largest global telecom company in terms of market capitalization was AT&T (T) with a market capitalization of ~$258.7 billion.
 The second-largest player was Verizon (VZ), and the third-largest player was China Mobile (CHL).